aklinker1/vite-plugin-web-extension/docs/config/plugin-options.md

 additionalInputs?: string[]
 ```

-A list of paths relative to Vite's root directory that should be built along with the inputs listed in your manifest.
+An array of paths relative to Vite's root directory that should be built along with the inputs listed in your manifest.

-Usually, this is additional HTML files that aren't listed in your manifest, but still want to show, like an onboarding page.
-It also accepts stylesheets (CSS, SCSS, Stylus, etc) and scripts (JS or TS), essentially everything that Vite knows how to build.
+This generally involves additional HTML files not listed in your manifest but which you still want to display, such as an onboarding page.
+It also accepts stylesheets (CSS, SCSS, Stylus, etc.) and scripts (JS or TS) - basically, anything that Vite can build.

-Depending on the type of file listed, it will be built at different times:
+Depending on the type of file provided, it will be built at different stages:

-- HTML files are built in the same step along side the other HTML files listed in the manifest.
+- HTML files are built in the same step alongside the other HTML files listed in the manifest.
-- JS files are bundled individually in the order listed.
+- JS files are bundled individually in the order specified.
-- CSS files are also bundled individually in the order listed.
+- CSS files are also bundled individually in the order given.

 ## `browser`